 Is it better to block or delete spam?

 It's generally better to block spam rather than just delete it.
 By blocking a spam sender, you prevent future messages from that sender from reaching your inbox.
-Deleting a spam message only removes the current message, not future ones from the same sender.
+Deleting a spam message only removes the current message, not future ones.

 How can I identify common email scams and threats?